saucelabs/sauce-school/codelabs/Module4_Quickstart.md

 * Install dependencies to run local Appium tests
 * Download test code for running a test on a local Appium Server
-* STart an Appium Server
+* Start an Appium Server
-* Start an Emulator to run your app & tests on, using the XCode device emulator.
+* Create a new project with XCode and use it to starts an emulator.

 If you would like to follow along, you can start with the [example application]() and [Appium Test code]() to run on your local machine, or **skip ahead to module 4.03 to start running tests on Sauce Labs**.
 #### Video